pxckets/monero-python/docs/source/quickstart.rst

 ===========

-This quick start tutorial will guide you through the first steps of connecting to the Monero wallet.
+This quick start tutorial will guide you through the first steps of connecting to the Oscillate wallet.
 We assume you:

- * have basic knowledge of Monero concepts of the wallet and daemon,
+ * have basic knowledge of Oscillate concepts of the wallet and daemon,
  * know how to use CLI (*command line interface*),
  * have experience with Python.

 Connect to testnet for your own safety
 --------------------------------------

-The testnet is another Monero network where worthless coins circulate and where, as the name suggests, all tests are supposed to be run.
+The testnet is another Oscillate network where worthless coins circulate and where, as the name suggests, all tests are supposed to be run.
 It's also a place for early deployment of future features of the currency itself.
 You may read `a brief explanation at stackexchange`_.